mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 standards) when a member is within established Navy body composition assessment standards.
     1. BCA Standards.
+Navy body composition standards are determined by a three step process.
+        1. Apply the maximum weight for height standards in enclosure (3).
+If an individual is within the maximum weight for their height, they have passed the BCA and the remaining steps are skipped.
+        2. Apply a single-site abdominal circumference measurement, to screen for individuals at increased risk of health problems such as diabetes, heart disease, or cancer.
+If an individual's abdominal circumference measurement is less than or equal to 39.0 inches (for males) or 35.5 inches (for females), they have passed the BCA and the remaining step is skipped.
-Navy body composition standards are determined by established maximum weight for height standards (enclosure (3)).
-If an individual exceeds the weight for height screen, the circumference technique shall be used per the Operating Guide to determine body fat percentage.
-Individuals who are within standards via the height and weight measurement are exempt from the circumference calculation procedure.
+        3. Otherwise, the body circumference technique shall be used per the Operating Guide to determine body fat percentage.
+PRIMS is the official source to determine the percent fat estimate for members.
-    2. PRIMS is the official source to determine the percent fat estimation for men and women.
-The BCA tables contained in the Physical Readiness Program Operating Guide may be used as an on-site reference.
-The maximum allowable Navy body fat limits
+The BCA tables contained in the Operating Guide may be used as an on-site reference.
+Individuals within the Department of Defense (DoD) maximum of less than or equal to 26 percent body fat (for males) or 36 percent body fat (for females) have passed the BCA.
+Members whose BCA is performed using this technique will be enrolled in FEP even if passing the BCA, unless their body fat percentage is within the following maximum allowable Navy body fat limits:
-are:
-        - Male (age 17-39): 22%
+        - Male (age 17-21): 22%
+        - Male (age 22-29): 23%
+        - Male (age 30-39): 24%
-        - Male (age 40+): 23%
+        - Male (age 40+): 26%
-        - Female (age 17-39): 33%
+        - Female (age 17-21): 33%
+        - Female (age 22-29): 34%
+        - Female (age 30-39): 35%
-        - Female (age 40+): 34%
+        - Female (age 40+): 36%
+    2. Sailors who fail the BCA shall be evaluated by a medical provider, enrolled in FEP, and provided nutritional counseling.
     3. COs and officers in charge should specify the required uniform - uniform of the day or Navy physical training uniform that will be worn during official and unofficial height and weight screening and circumference measurements.